 VAULT LOAD CONFIGURATION

-See outside document Input/Output Formats Guide for detailed specification of the input file formats used in Import Vault History function.
+See the separate document Input/Output Formats Guide for detailed specifications of the input file formats used in the Import Vault History function.
 That will refer to Categories and Subcategories used in the import process.
-Definition of the Categories and Subcategories is done here in Vault Load Configuration page.
+The definition of the Categories and Subcategories is done here on the Vault Load Configuration page.

 Categories refer to types of data that may be input during Import Vault History.
-The Category is effectively a label which will appear in import file and you may map that label to its ultimate destination in an OptiVault data field.
-If more than one Category is mapped to same OptiVault field, then the imported amounts are summed together.
+The Category is effectively a label which will appear in the import file and you may map that label to its ultimate destination in an OptiVault data field.
+If more than one Category is mapped to the same OptiVault field, then the imported amounts are summed together.

-Subcategories refer to optional additional detail which may be provided during Import Vault History, but does not map to OptiVault fields directly.
+Subcategories refer to optional additional detail which may be provided during Import Vault History but does not map to OptiVault fields directly.
 Subcategories will only appear under a defined Category and any amounts imported this way will be summed up to the Category level when stored in OptiVault.